It’s all about water.

 WSU Extension, in partnership with WSU’s world class researchers, brings you this wealth of water related information on many aspects of fresh and salt water in Washington state.

-The future food production and processing systems in our region are expected to be challenged by water supply due to decreased snow pack and issues associated with water access and rights.
+The conference focused on future food production and processing systems in our region which are expected to be challenged by water supply due to decreased snow pack and issues associated with water access and rights.
 In addition, excess water from heavy rain events and untimely precipitation are expected to cause issues with water quality and flood events.
 These uncertainties make it very difficult for the agriculture, water managers, and storm water communities to make decisions.

 Did you know?